 Non-New Zealand residents

 You will be required to provide proof of eligibility for publicly-funded health services; for example, details of your work, student or residency visa.
 If you cannot provide this proof, you will be required to pay for the health services you receive.

 A free, independent Advocacy Service is available to support you, your relatives and whānau, and help ensure your rights are respected.
-The service can be contacted on 03 687 2291.
+Information is available on their website (www.advocacy.org.nz) and they can be contacted on 03 687 2291.